shubham1chawla/the-strategists-remastered/web/README.md

 #### Setting up Google ReCAPTCHA

 The project uses Google ReCAPTCHA to prevent bots from accessing the game, and for the UI application to check whether the backend services are available.
+It would be best if you created your own.
+Additionally, you may use the testing one mentioned on [this website](https://developers.google.com/recaptcha/docs/faq#id-like-to-run-automated-tests-with-recaptcha.-what-should-i-do).

 1. Navigate to Google ReCAPTCHA's [create page](https://www.google.com/u/0/recaptcha/admin/create).
 2. Enter _Label_ as `The Strategists Web`.